Dasa-lu/code-explainer/README.md

 **Demo**
-- Select any code in the editor, press Ctrl+Shift+E, and the explanation appears instantly in the side panel.
+- Select any code in the editor, press right-click and select "Explain code", and the explanation appears instantly in the side panel.
 <img width="1395" height="676" alt="image" src="https://github.com/user-attachments/assets/d7b0becb-7dda-4e65-9148-2192d6a6b721" />

 **Features**